#1 A spiritual succesor to Azumanga Daioh

 The story, as the title implies, mostly centers around Yotsuba.
 She is a five-year-old kid living with her dad, who has just moved to a small city after living in the countryside for a while.
 She is hyperactive, quirky, but most importantly: undeniably adorable.

 Each story has her taking on a new adventure with her dad or the girls living nextdoor.
 This can range from just playing outside, to going to a swimming pool, to seeing a hot air balloon race, or attending a festival.
 Despite already counting 13 volumes with a 14th just about ready to come out, none of this ever gets boring because Yotsuba is such a great protagonist.
 You just keep wanting to come back to this manga to see what she’ll do next.

 Adding to the cuteness factor is Azuma’s beautiful art, which has improved a lot now that he isn’t constrained to small, 4-panel boxes anymore.
 What I find most interesting is that the character design is mostly grounded.
-Yotsuba may be a green-haired weirdo and Jumbo is remarkably tall, but characters like the Ayase family could have been background characters in any other story, yet really stand out in Yotsuba&!.
+Yotsuba may be a green-haired weirdo, but characters like the Ayase family look so normal.

-Every character is just so expressive and it conveys a ton of personality.
 A quote that really describes the manga for me is: “That kid always finds enjoyment in everything.
 Nothing can ever get Yotsuba down.”
 This, along with the tagline “Enjoy Everything”, suits the series perfectly.
-It’s all about characters having fun together and being friends, topics that really put a smile on your face even on the toughest of days.
+It’s all about characters having fun together as friends and family; something that’ll put a smile on your face even on the toughest of days.